Wheels and Props

 The aft cockpit "Beyond" recently on brokerage at Venetian Marine - Cholmondeston

 Narrowboats hold a special place in my heart.
-My own narrowboat - "Total Eclipse" is a Hancock and Lane Norseman dating from 1981 when it was the Earls Court Boat Show demonstrator for the builders.
-At forty feet long it is not as long as many new narrowboats but that suits us just fine as there are not many places on our home waterway... the Bridgewater Canal where we cannot turn around without having to resort to the winding hole.
-The modern Rolls Royce of narrowboats has to be the boats built by S M Hudson.
-The quality of workmanship and attention to detail is second to none.
-Needless to say, this is reflected in the price.
+"Total Eclipse" (shown below) is a Hancock and Lane Norseman dating from 1981 when it was the Earls Court Boat Show demonstrator for the builders.
+It was once owned by myself and at forty feet long it is not as long as many new narrowboats but that suited us just fine as there are not many places on our home waterway... the Bridgewater Canal where we could not turn around without having to resort to the winding hole.

 "Total Eclipse"... a Hancock and Lane Norseman S 40 narrowboat